top of page

 From paid to free journalism

-Cardinale describes that the mission is the same: to provide quality journalism.
+Cardinal describes that the mission is the same: to provide quality journalism.
 However the platforms and content are free and accessible to all and he continues.

 - "And the content is free for business reasons, as well as social reasons.
 We believe that information is a public asset that must be accessible to everyone, not only to those who can afford it, afford subscriptions, or afford to cross paywalls."

 As the products of La Presse got completely digital and available for free, the organisation also transformed, into a not-for-profit organization which means that an important source of revenue is donations.
-"And we are proud to say that we are profitable, even double digits profits (in %), for the last consecutive years which makes it possible to grow reserve funds for rainy days, each year.
+"And we are proud to say that we are profitable, even double digits profits, for the last consecutive years which makes it possible to grow reserve funds for rainy days, each year.
 So it's been years of a hard transformation, but one that we are proud of and that is completed today."

 Converting to a non-profit organisation

-60 000 people were ready to pay.
+- "One interesting thing is, that according to the research we did before the transformation, 60,000 people said they'd be willing to pay for a subscription to LP+ in the best of all possible worlds.
+This was not viable for us.
+And what we're seeing today is that our studies were right: around 60,000 people make contributions..
 We knew that, this level of revenue was insufficient to fund the organisation, so we needed advertising as a main source.
 And today we have about 60 000 donors.
 So those who were paying for the subscription before, are also paying today and almost the same amount each year.
 However 75% of our revenues come from advertising still today."
 Maybe thanks to its bold decision to stop print, CPM-prices of ads in the tablet edition quickly surpassed the corresponding CPM-prices of ads in print.

 The unique features of the flagship product